$289,986Average Value$288Average Price per Sq Ft5Homes For Sale

 The most inseparable amenity from Santa Rita Park is its 22-acre namesake, located roughly in the center of the neighborhood, where locals often run into one another for competition and camaraderie.
 "There is an adult men’s slow pitch softball league that has played in Santa Rita Park for years, the baseball little league fields are very popular, and the occasional softball tournament is hosted at Santa Rita Park," says Chan.
 Thrill-seekers can head half a mile north for a dose of adrenaline at Premises Park Indoor BMX/Skatepark.
 But the park also has a public option for days with nice weather.
 "The skatepark is very popular and is one of the busiest in Tucson, which has a strong skateboarding community," says Chan.

-Students in Santa Rita Park attend the Tucson Unified School District, which receives an overall Niche score of B-minus and has schools that offer several specialty courses, including a gifted program, AP classes and an International Baccalaureate program.
-Young students begin at either Borton Primary Magnet School, which earns a B-minus Niche score, or Safford K-8, which has a Niche score of C-minus.
-From there, students finish at Tucson Magnet High School, which has a Niche score of B and is among the most diverse schools in the district.
+Students in Santa Rita Park attend the Tucson Unified School District, which receives an overall grade of B-minus from Niche.
+Several schools offer specialty courses, including a gifted program, AP classes and the International Baccalaureate program.
+Young students can begin at Borton Primary Magnet School, which earns a B-minus, or Safford K-8 School, rated C-minus.
+From there, students finish at Tucson Magnet High School, rated B and ranked among the most diverse schools in the district.

 GreatSchools: